john01dav/mbs/README.md

 Installation on Arch Linux
 ------------
 MBS is available in the Arch Linux User Repository (aur) under the name [mbs-git](https://aur.archlinux.org/packages/mbs-git/).
-This AUR package is maintained by a thrid party and unofficial with respect to both Arch Linux and MBS, and neither makes any claims regarding its veracity or lack of malicious code.
+This AUR package is maintained by a third party and unofficial with respect to both Arch Linux and MBS, and neither makes any claims regarding its veracity or lack of malicious code.